reyansh47/LSTM-based-Predicitve-Mantainance-Model/README.md

 Dataset (https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification)

-This project is intended for students, researchers, and developers interested in [your field/topic].
+This project is intended for students, researchers, and developers.
 It can be used as a reference for learning, experimentation, or further enhancement.
+All models, visualizations, and analysis were fully implemented and developed by me as part of this predictive maintenance research project.